npcomplete777/SloManager/ReadMe.md

 - `{type}` is replaced by a code based on your selection:
   - Services: "sa" for availability or "sp" for performance
   - Hosts: "hp" for host performance
+  - Custom: "custom" for using the custom template option

 **For K8s Templates (Clusters and Namespaces):**
 ```